nguermond/abella-mcp/README.md

 to an agent via an MCP server.
 The server exposes several tools allowing for simultaneous interactive sessions.
 The proof state is rendered as a diff for more efficient token use.
-An abella to TeX tool (`abella2tex`) is also available via the server, but must be installed separately.
+An abella to TeX tool (`abella2tex`) is also available via the server, but must be installed separately (to be released).

 ## Tools